When shopping for a new vacuum cleaner, chances are you have run across the Shark name more than a time or two.

 What is your budget?

-A Shark vacuum can cost you $50 or $400, depending on the style, power, and capacity that you’re needing.
+A Shark vacuum can cost you anywhere from budget to more moderate prices, depending on the style, power, and capacity that you’re needing.
 But compared to the top-tier Dyson, Shark is a much more budget-friendly option.

-For a Shark vacuum under $100, you can get a portable handheld like the Shark Cordless Pet Perfect II, a lightweight stick vacuum like the Shark Floor and Carpet Sweeper, or even what some may consider to be a compact upright—the Shark Navigator Freestyle.
+For a Shark vacuum within the low price $ tier, you can get a portable handheld like the Shark Cordless Pet Perfect II, a lightweight stick vacuum like the Shark Floor and Carpet Sweeper, or even what some may consider to be a compact upright—the Shark Navigator Freestyle.

-For the top-of-the-line Shark vacuums, ranging between $300-400, you can look at the Shark APEX DuoClean Lift-Away upright, the Shark ION 750 robot vacuum, or the Shark IONFlex 2X DuoClean stick vacuum.
+For the top-of-the-line Shark vacuums, ranging within the high-price $$$ tier, you can look at the Shark APEX DuoClean Lift-Away upright, the Shark ION 750 robot vacuum, or the Shark IONFlex 2X DuoClean stick vacuum.

 What features are you looking for?